AlexGustafsson/beluga/README.md

 # Beluga

-A self hosted Docker Hub.
+Beluga is (going to be) a self hosted Docker Hub.

 ## Development